 Results of the method blank are used to check for possible contamination of samples in the preparation and analysis of samples.

-If the method blank concentration ≥ PQL, or more stringent criteria, laboratory or reagent contamination should be suspected.
+If the method blank concentration ≥ PQL, or a more stringent criterion, laboratory or reagent contamination should be suspected.
 Re-analyze another aliquot of blank solution.
 If the problem remains, investigate and take appropriate corrective action before continuing analyses.

 Reanalyze all samples related to the high blank and report the new values.
 If unable to reanalyze the samples, the analyst will discuss the situation with the program manager and decide to either: 1) reject the results and report only the problem code, or 2) report the original sample results with the appropriate a problem code.

-Laboratory Control Sample
+Laboratory Control Sample CCV?

 At least one laboratory control sample (LCS) shall be analyzed for every preparation batch (i.e., no less than one LCS per 20 CBP samples).
 The LCS concentration must be within the calibration range of the method and be carried through all steps of sample preparation and analysis, along with samples in the preparation batch.